Notes on the Geography of Namibia: Swakopmund

 And another, with ambition.

-It's not such a pretty picture now.
+It's not such a perfect picture now.
 Not even with the palm tree.
 Palm tree?
 Not quite.
 Check the light up top.

 Base of the "palm tree" communications tower.